 Another inaccurate view says Paul is dealing only with a cultural issue of his time and 1 Tim.
 2:12-15 does not apply to us today.
 The problem with this approach is that 1 Timothy 2:12-15 is not culturally bound, but is transcultural applying to all cultures.
 The Holy Spirit demonstrates this in v.
 13-14, when He says, “Adam was created first, and then Eve” and “ it was not Adam who was deceived, but Eve (v.
 13).”
 The Holy Spirit goes back in history before culture existed to a different time, to a time before the Fall and to a time after the Fall, to help us understand the principle in v.11-12 is a divine principle and not a cultural one.

-Since the Greek word in 1 Tim.
-2:12 for “teach” denotes not a single act of teaching but a process,” Scripture is simply saying that a woman is to not have a position as a teacher over men nor is she to have authority over men.
+Since the Greek word in 1 Timothy 2:12 for “teach” denotes not a single act of teaching but a process,” Scripture is simply saying that a woman is to not have a position as a teacher over men nor is she to have authority over men.
 Some suggest a woman can teach as long as she is teaching under the pastor’s authority or the authority of the church board.
 If we say that a woman can teach if she is under the authority of a pastor or the board, we are implying the New Testament assumes that male teachers are not required to be under the authority or accountable to the elders for what they teach.
 The implication demonstrates this position is wrong since it is not authoritative teaching that is prohibited – the issue is that she cannot teach men, period.
 This position also ignores 1 Cor.
-11:2-16 where prophesying is not teaching and 1 Cor.
-14:33-35 where it appears she is prohibited from speaking.
+11:2-16 where prophesying is not teaching and 1 Corinthians 14:33-35 where it appears she is prohibited from speaking.

 The following conclusions can be reached: 1) women cannot teach men, 2) women cannot have positions of authority over men and 3) women must be tranquil in the congregation.
 This is a biblical principle that is independent of culture.
 This is God’s principle and not a biased opinion of Paul the Apostle against women.